Our Depression Treatment Center

 If you or a loved one are struggling with depression, you may not be able to pinpoint an exact cause for the way you are feeling.
 It is important to seek the help of a trained psychological professional who can help you better understand what you are experiencing and how you can best cope.

 How Is Depression Treated?

 We find that most persons suffering from depression feel debilitated and apathetic, which contributes to a lack of structure in their day.
 Someone who lacks meaning or purpose and feels they have “nowhere to go” will experience feelings of depression.
-At our depression treatment center, our full daily schedule provides the essential structure needed to help patients suffering from depression to recover a sense of meaning and purpose.
-Our programming provides insight and tools to allow our clients to not only become less depressed, but to insulate them from future episodes of depression when life’s inevitable conflicts and losses occur.
+At our depression treatment center, our full daily schedule provides the essential structure needed to help patients suffering from depression recover a sense of meaning and purpose.
+Our programming provides insight and tools to allow our clients to not only become less depressed, but also to insulate them from future episodes of depression when life’s inevitable conflicts and losses occur.

 “Overall, I was very impressed by PCH and had a positive experience as a client here.
 I feel much less depressed than when I arrived.
 I would recommend the program to others.” – July 2017

 “PCH was a game changer for me.
 I have been a long time alcoholic and only addressing that issue over the decades.
 The program allowed me to see and address my depression that was getting worse over the years.
 While I still have work to do, I can say that I am a far different and better person now.
 Let the journey begin!” – June 2016